afham-haleema/MyntraClone/Readme.md

 # 🛍️ Myntra Clone – Full Stack E-commerce Website

 An elegant full-stack e-commerce application built using the **MERN stack (MongoDB, Express, React, Node.js)**.
 Users can browse products, add to cart, place orders, and manage their profiles.
-Admins can manage inventory, view orders, and maintain users.

 ---